 This clause protects members’ interests by defining their financial exposure.
 It also ensures transparency and helps maintain legal compliance in managing the company’s obligations.

 The Capital Clause specifies the company’s authorized capital, which is the maximum amount it can raise from shareholders.
 The clause must clearly state the authorized capital, the number of shares, and the nominal or face value of each share.
-It should also specify the types of shares the company can issue, such as equity shares, preference shares, or debentures.
+It should also specify the types of shares the company can issue, such as equity shares and preference shares.

 This clause protects shareholders by ensuring the company does not issue more shares than permitted.
 It also establishes financial boundaries and helps assess the company’s stability and compliance.

-The Association Clause of the MoA includes the company’s name, the state of its registered office, and the purposes for which the company is formed.
+The Association Clause, or the subscription clause of the Memorandum of Association, includes the company’s name, the state of its registered office, and the purposes for which the company is formed.

 This clause also lists the names, addresses, occupations, and signatures of the subscribers, who agree to join the company as its first members.
-For a private company without share capital, one subscriber is required.
-While two subscribers are needed for a private company with share capital, at least seven subscribers must sign the MoA for a public company.
+The minimum number of subscribers depends on the type of company.
+An OPC requires one subscriber, a private company requires two, and a public company requires seven.

 The Association Clause establishes the company’s legal existence and defines its identity.
 It also helps identify the subscribers who consented to form the company and become its members.